swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 2.3 Business Objectives
 The business objectives of Pichincha Bank are designed to improve the overall process of international transactions.
 The following are objectives that are designed to help improve Pichincha Bank’s success through the following means:

-* **Improve Staff Productivity by 25% in Six Months:** By eliminating the need for customers to physically visit the bank to process an international transfer, Teller's can better allocate their time to resolving Customer inquiries that require an in-person visit.
+* **Improve Staff Productivity by 25% in Six Months:** By eliminating the need for Customers to physically visit the bank to process an international transfer, Teller's can better allocate their time to resolving Customer inquiries that require an in-person visit.

-* **Reduce Wait Times by 30% in Four Months:** Having a digital method of filling out the RTA form reduces the necessity for customers to meet with a Teller, thus lowering the amount of customers requiring an in-person visit and reducing the wait time for customers to meet with a Teller.
+* **Reduce Wait Times by 30% in Four Months:** Having a digital method of filling out the RTA form reduces the necessity for Customers to meet with a Teller, thus lowering the amount of Customers requiring an in-person visit and reducing the wait time for Customers to meet with a Teller.

 * **Increase Customer and Employee Satisfaction by 50% in Eight Months:** Improving the accessibility and clarity of the international transfer system will reduce transaction processing time, and thus reduce complaints and improve employee and Customer satisfaction.

-* **Reduce Bank Visits Per Customer to One in a Year :** Introducing a user-friendly interface in the mobile app, coupled with straightforward instructions that provides customers with information to address inquiries and reduce unnecessary visits.
+* **Reduce Bank Visits Per Customer to One in a Year :** Introducing a user-friendly interface in the mobile app, coupled with straightforward instructions that provides Customers with information to address inquiries and reduce unnecessary visits.

 ## 2.4 Success Metrics
 The following success metrics are indicators that allow Pichincha Bank stakeholders to measure the overall success of the implemented solution: